Soumeh/Github-Action-Testing/README.md

 # About

-**Rolling Stones** is an equipment progression overhaul mod that replaces attribute upgrading enchantments with unique upgrades.
+**Rolling Stones** is an equipment progression overhaul mod that replaces attribute upgrading enchantments with unique upgrades

 # Features

+- Added the Upgrade system
-- Removed all attribute-upgrading enchantments (Sharpness, Efficiency, etc.).
+  - Removed all attribute-upgrading enchantments (Sharpness, Efficiency, etc.)
-- Removed Mending.
+  - Added Smithing Stones, items which can be used to upgrade items when combined with specific stone types
+  - Completely data-driven, using the same effect system as Enchantments
-- Removed anvil repair cost penalty.
+- Removed the Anvil repair cost penalty after repairing items
-- Added Smithing Stones.
-- Added Upgrade recipes for items.
+- Removed the Mending enchantment altogether
+- Replaced Chests in ancient cities with Strongboxes, which take longer to open and break than regular chests

-## Upgrade Materials
+## Upgrade Materials (W.I.P.)

 | Upgrade    | Item        |
 |------------|-------------|